-Here is my delicious Pear and Almond Cake with lovely caramelly slivered almonds covering it's nonce and a layers of ripe and luscious pears in the centre...yum!!
+Here is my delicious Pear and Almond Cake with lovely caramelly slivered almonds covering it's top and a layer of ripe and luscious pears in the centre...yum!!

-The recipe is from an old British Country magazine...one of my go to resources for British 'pudding' (the catch all word for all British desserts).
+The recipe is from an old British Country magazine...one of my go to resources for British 'puddings' (the catch all word for all British desserts).
 In the last few years all Brit recipes have been converting to grams and kilos with attendant equivalents in ozs and lbs but now they no longer give the Imperial weights so I had to do a some maths to convert this recipe to Imperial for my little weighing scale is Imperial and it would be very confused if I asked it to weigh 75 grams.
-I have also decided not to go the extra step of supplying cups after reading a recent New York Times article about the inconsistencies of that weighing system - which I have long believed but now I have the NY Times to back me up...my thanks to them!!
-I hope this is not too much of an imposition for you...do avail yourselves of a weighing scale and your recipes will turn out more reliably and you'll be able to duplicate a good recipe much more easily.
-Otherwise here is a place to do your conversions.http://www.onlineconversion.com/weight_volume_cooking.htm
+I have included cups but they are such an imprecise measurement as everyone uses them differently but I realize not everyone has a weighing scale either :) This New York Times article talks about the inconsistencies of the cup system.
+Each place I have looked for conversions from cups to weights and vice versa is different but here's one place to start: http://www.onlineconversion.com/weight_volume_cooking.htm

 THE RECIPE: for best results have everything at room temperature.
 Pre heat your oven to 350F